egor7/blog-1/csv/csv.md

 For time series there is another type of joins that are frequently used.
 This is called [asof](https://code.kx.com/q/ref/asof/) and its generalization [window join](https://code.kx.com/q/ref/wj/).
 If you have two streams of data and the times are different then asof join can merge the two streams.

 Let me demonstrate the usage of window join in a real-life scenario to profile distributed processes.
 Our main process sends request to worker processes.
 Each request results in multiple tasks.
 We store the `start` and `end` times of the requests and the `start` times and `duration` of the tasks.
 We would like to see the ratio of times the worker devoted to each request.
 Due to network delay start time of a task happens after the start time of a request.
-An example of the main's data is below.
+An example of the main process data is below.

 | requestID | workerID | start | end |
 | ---: | ---: | ---: | ---: |